-The Selected Papers of Jane Addams, Volumes 4-6
+The Selected Papers of Jane Addams, Volumes 4-7

-Volume 4: 1901-1913
+Volume 4: 1901-1907

-Addams was a prolific speaker, touring and attending meetings around the country.
-She also began publishing many of her speeches and essays in five books: Democracy and Social Ethics (1902), Newer Ideas of Peace (1907), The Spirit of Youth and the City (1909), Twenty Years at Hull-House (1910), and A New Conscience and an Ancient Evil (1912).
-These publications, and her many speeches and articles increased public awareness of her ideas and her work.
-Many of her incoming letters discuss reaction to these publications.
-In 1908, the Ladies Home Journal dubbed her “America’s foremost woman,” and despite the inability of most women to vote, Addams’s influence on politics and society was substantial.
+Addams continued to tour the country, speaking to groups and attending conferences and meetings.
+She published prolifically in these years, releasing The Spirit of Youth and the City Streets (1909), Twenty Years at Hull-House (1910), and A New Conscience and an Ancient Evil (1912).
+She was a well-known theorist and lecturer, and incoming letters record the impact that she had on members of the public, particularly women.
+In 1908, the Ladies’ Home Journal dubbed Addams “America’s foremost woman,” and despite her inability to vote, her influence on politics and society was substantial.

-Volume 5: 1914-1922
+Volume 6: 1914-1922

-Volume 6: 1923-1935
+Volume 7: 1923-1935